C++23 Fold Algorithms

 Result: 15

-In real-world use cases, we’re often going to have follow-up operations that need to know where our range ended.
+In real-world use cases, we often need follow-up operations to know where our range ended.
 That is, where our sentinel returned true.

-For a few reasons, including performance considerations, we don’t want to run a second algorithm just to figure out where our range ends.
+For performance reasons, we don't want to run a second algorithm just to determine where our range ends.

-Our fold_left() algorithm naturally needed to figure out where our range ended to return the correct result.
-But we have no way to access that information.
+Our fold_left() algorithm naturally needs to determine where our range ends to return the correct result.
+However, we have no way to access that information.

 For this reason, the standard library includes a variation of the algorithm: fold_left_with_iter():